mshiltonj/resource-routing/README.md

     var routing = require('resource-routing');
     routing.expose_routing_table(app);

-This enables a route handler at: `/routing-table` that will display an html table of all the internally generated routes.
+This enables a route handler a default route of: `/routing-table` that will display an html table of all the internally generated routes.
 It does NOT include routes not added by resource-routing.

+You can override the location of the routing table by passing an 'at' attribute in the options object:

+    routing.expose_routing_table(app, { at: "/my-routes" });

 Some users may want to conditionally enable it. (i.e. In development, but not in production);